CCPA/CPRA Data Mapping: The Why, What, and How

 Here's some perspective on those proposals through both a "pro-business" and "privacy advocacy" lens.

-Virginia's Consumer Data Protection Act (CDPA) would apply to businesses that "control or process data for at least 100,000 Virginians and commercial entities that make at least 50 percent of revenue from the sale and processing of at least 25,000 customers' personal data.
+The CDPA would apply to businesses that "control or process data for at least 100,000 Virginians and commercial entities that make at least 50 percent of revenue from the sale and processing of at least 25,000 customers' personal data.
 It would allow Virginians the "right to know" which companies are collecting their data and to tell them they don't want that data used for targeted advertising, among other rights.
 Unlike California's privacy law, the bill does not allow consumers to sue over violations of the law.
 Instead, the state's attorney general has full enforcement authority.

 "The CDPA contains new consumer rights that many U.S. businesses would have to consider for the first time," Flamant said.
 Specifically, the right to data correction and the requirement that businesses obtain opt-in consent to process sensitive data.